tunnckoCoreLabs/parse-commit-message/README.md

 existance!
 - [@tunnckocore/config](https://www.npmjs.com/package/@tunnckocore/config): All the configs for all the tools, in one place | [homepage](https://github.com/tunnckoCoreLabs/config "All the configs for all the tools, in one place")
 - [@tunnckocore/create-project](https://www.npmjs.com/package/@tunnckocore/create-project): Create and scaffold a new project, its GitHub repository and contents | [homepage](https://github.com/tunnckoCoreLabs/create-project "Create and scaffold a new project, its GitHub repository and contents")
-- [@tunnckocore/execa](https://www.npmjs.com/package/@tunnckocore/execa): Thin layer on top of [execa][] that allows executing multiple commands in… [more](https://github.com/tunnckoCoreLabs/execa) | [homepage](https://github.com/tunnckoCoreLabs/execa "Thin layer on top of [execa][] that allows executing multiple commands in parallel or in sequence")
+- [@tunnckocore/execa](https://www.npmjs.com/package/@tunnckocore/execa): Thin layer on top of [execa][] that allows executing multiple commands… [more](https://github.com/tunnckoCoreLabs/execa) | [homepage](https://github.com/tunnckoCoreLabs/execa "Thin layer on top of [execa][] that allows executing multiple commands in parallel or in sequence")
-- [@tunnckocore/package-json](https://www.npmjs.com/package/@tunnckocore/package-json): Simple and fast getting of latest package.json metadata for a npm module… [more](https://github.com/tunnckoCoreLabs/package-json) | [homepage](https://github.com/tunnckoCoreLabs/package-json "Simple and fast getting of latest package.json metadata for a npm module, using axios and unpkg as a source, because npm registry is basically slow")
 - [@tunnckocore/scripts](https://www.npmjs.com/package/@tunnckocore/scripts): Universal and minimalist scripts & tasks runner. | [homepage](https://github.com/tunnckoCoreLabs/scripts "Universal and minimalist scripts & tasks runner.")
 - [@tunnckocore/update](https://www.npmjs.com/package/@tunnckocore/update): Update to latest project files and templates, based on `charlike` scaffolder | [homepage](https://github.com/tunnckoCoreLabs/update "Update to latest project files and templates, based on `charlike` scaffolder")
 - [asia](https://www.npmjs.com/package/asia): Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow | [homepage](https://github.com/olstenlarck/asia#readme "Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow")
-- [charlike](https://www.npmjs.com/package/charlike): Small, fast and streaming project scaffolder with support for hundreds of template… [more](https://github.com/tunnckoCoreLabs/charlike) | [homepage](https://github.com/tunnckoCoreLabs/charlike "Small, fast and streaming project scaffolder with support for hundreds of template engines and sane defaults")
+- [charlike](https://www.npmjs.com/package/charlike): Small, fast and streaming project scaffolder with support for hundreds of… [more](https://github.com/tunnckoCoreLabs/charlike) | [homepage](https://github.com/tunnckoCoreLabs/charlike "Small, fast and streaming project scaffolder with support for hundreds of template engines and sane defaults")
 - [docks](https://www.npmjs.com/package/docks): Extensible system for parsing and generating documentation.
 It just freaking works! | [homepage](https://github.com/tunnckoCore/docks "Extensible system for parsing and generating documentation.
 It just freaking works!")
+- [git-commits-since](https://www.npmjs.com/package/git-commits-since): Get all commits since given period of time or by default… [more](https://github.com/tunnckoCoreLabs/git-commits-since) | [homepage](https://github.com/tunnckoCoreLabs/git-commits-since "Get all commits since given period of time or by default from latest git semver tag.
+Also detects and calculates next needed / recommended bump for your package.
+Based on [recommended-bump][], [parse-commit-message][], [detect-next-version][], [git-semver")
 - [gitcommit](https://www.npmjs.com/package/gitcommit): Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant. | [homepage](https://github.com/tunnckoCore/gitcommit "Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant.")

 **[back to top](#thetop)**